dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The great end of life is not knowledge but action.
+  I didn't have time to write a short letter, so I wrote a long one instead.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (952 days)
+## 🌟 Experiences (953 days)

 ### 🧮 Programming languages